-- When evaluating algorithms, NIST will make every effort to obtain public input and will encourage the review of the candidate algorithms by outside organizations; however, the final decision as to which (if any) algorithm(s) will be selected for standardization is the responsibility of NIST. - NIST intends to develop a validation program for algorithm conformance testing, with the goal of having testing available by the time the final standards are published. - NIST does NOT have a fixed timetable for the completion of evaluation of submissions-the-hash function competition.
+- When evaluating algorithms, NIST will make every effort to obtain public input and will encourage the review of the candidate algorithms by outside organizations; however, the final decision as to which (if any) algorithm(s) will be selected for standardization is the responsibility of NIST. - NIST intends to develop a validation program for algorithm conformance testing, with the goal of having testing available by the time the final standards are published. - NIST does NOT have a fixed timetable for the completion of evaluation of submissionsthe hash function competition.
 NIST reserves the right to extend the length of the technical review period-for each round. - If necessary, NIST may also insert additional rounds of such technical evaluations. - NIST does not intend to select a wholly distinct algorithm for each of the minimally required message digest sizes.
 It is strongly recommended that no submission be so constructed. - NIST will not target a specific application or platform for implementing the candidate algorithms, as the evaluation of candidate algorithms takes place.
-One factor that will be taken into consideration for each candidate algorithm is its flexibility-the ability to implement the algorithm securely and efficiently on a wide variety of platforms and applications (see Section 4.C).
+One factor that will be taken into consideration for each candidate algorithm is its flexibility-the ability to implement the algorithm securely and efficiently on a wide variety of platforms and applications (see Section 4.C). - Quantum security models... - Submissions of hybrid modes are not in the purview of the post-quantum standardization process and will be rejected without consideration.
+Hybrid modes can be approved for use under existing NIST guidelines. - The use of complicated primitives such as block ciphers within a submitted algorithm should be restricted to NIST approved primitives.
+New such constructions requiring independent analysis will not be considered. - If circumstances arise (such as an advance in security assurance or the discovery of a security flaw) that could not be satisfactorily addressed by modifying NIST's selections for public key encryption, digital signatures or key transport, NIST would likely consider other submitted algorithms.
+If a significant period of time has elapsed since the selection, NIST would likely examine other algorithms that may have been developed in the intervening period.

-Commented [MD(57]: Add details - like co-location with PQCrypto?
+Commented [MD(49]: Add details - like co-location with PQCrypto?

-Commented [CL(58]: Are we going to address the comments here?
+Commented [CL(50]: Are we going to address the comments here?